razee-io/WatchKeeper/README.md

 ### Non-Namespaced Resources

-In order to avoid having to label each individual non-namespaced resource (eg. nodes, namespaces, customresourcedefinitions), we allow polling of all non-namespaced resource.
+In order to avoid having to label each individual non-namespaced resource (eg. nodes, namespaces, customresourcedefinitions), we allow polling of all non-namespaced resources.
 This mechanism is similar to how our namespace resource collection works, where you can label a namespace and we collect all the resources within that namespace for you; you can think of this like you are labeling the `non-namespaced-resources`